brucou/cycle-state-machine-demo/README.md

 data-fetching.
 We will also implement pessimistic save for the most 'expensive' step in the workflow.
 This will in turn serve to showcase an hierarchical extended state machine.

-With those two exemples, we will be able to conclude by recapitulating the advantages and tradeoff associated to using state machines for specifying and implementing user interfaces.
+With those two examples, we will be able to conclude by recapitulating the advantages and trade-off associated to using state machines for specifying and implementing user interfaces.

 # General specifications
 Here are the initial specifications for the volunteer application workflow, as extracted from the